DavidsonGroup/flexiplex/tutorial.md

 ## 1. Barcode discovery
 To begin the data analysis, we will first need to find out which single-cell barcodes are present in the dataset.
-This can be done by running **flexiplex** in discovery mode (with the barcode list paramter, -k, missing):
+This can be done by running **flexiplex** in discovery mode (with the barcode list parameter, -k, missing):

 ```bash
 gunzip -c scmixology2_250k.fastq.gz | flexiplex -d 10x3v3 -f 0 > 1_flexiplex.out